 Joe Chung ︎

 I research, design, prototype, build, test physical and digital interfaces,

-to connect humans to knowledge
+to connect humans to knowledge and each other.

+Joe Chung ︎